dobsondev/springboot-devops/README.md

 After running `minikube start` your `kubectl` context will be set to use Minikube.
 This means any commands you run with `kubectl` should connect to Minikube.

+If you ever want to just restart your Minikube cluster - that can easily be done by using `minikube delete` and then running `minikube start` again after.
+This will allow you to reset Minikube to a blank slate.

 ---

 Get all pods, services, deployments and replicasets running on Minikube: